EDUC 607 - Supervision of Instruction

 Examines the concepts of supervision of instruction and personnel.
 Through lecture, discussion, and group activities, the student is introduced to the various models of supervision needed to improve a program through observation, communication of needs, conferencing, and providing in-service training.
 Students will be expected to write and relate several assignments.

 EDUC 608 - Seminar for Supervisors

 This organizational management seminar was developed to aid the student in analyzing the role of the supervisor.
 The factors which affect organizational management and the school environment as well as working relationships will be discussed.
 State and local law and the function of the school board in policy determination which will affect the school program will be discussed.
 Students will have the opportunity to design a school program along with the staff development and the budget process necessary to support that instructional program.
 Field experience 60 hours.

-This graduate level course is designed to introduce students to fundamental concepts and methods of descriptive and inferential statistics as they apply to educational research.
-These fundamental statistics concepts include sampling, experimentation, variability, distribution, association, causation, estimation, confidence, hypothesis testing, regression and correlation, and t-tests.
-The course is also designed to introduce students to the knowledge base, processes, experiences, and skills involved in designing and conducting research studies in education and the social sciences.
-The course will provide a survey of quantitative, qualitative and mixed research methods, as well as opportunities for students to critically examine educational research studies in general and language research studies in specific, employing a variety of such methods.
+This graduate level course is designed to introduce students to the knowledge base, processes, experiences, and skills involved in designing and conducting research studies in education and the social sciences.
+The course will provide a survey of quantitative, qualitative and mixed research methods, as well as opportunities for students to critically examine research studies employing a variety of such methods.
 Students will apply course content toward the conceptualization and completion of an empirical study on a selected topic.
-The course is designed as a laboratory experience, using multiple techniques and strategies of instruction.
-Students are expected to engage in extensive reading, research, class discussion, written reflection, and self-evaluation through dialogue, group projects, and field work.